Temple architecture (LDS Church): Attic

-At the top of the two stairways, opening to a foyer, was the attic floor.
-The attic was not built of limestone but of wood.
+At the top of the temple's two stairways, opening to a foyer, was the attic floor.
+The attic was built not of limestone, but of wood.
 The west end of the temple was a flat-roofed section that supported the tower.
 The rest of the attic was a pitched-roof section running the length of the temple.
 The area was illuminated by six windows along the foyer's west wall.
 Outside windows also provided light along the north and south sides.
-The roof had four octagonal skylight windows to provide light to the interior rooms, in addition to a twenty-foot arched window.
+The roof had four octagonal skylight windows to provide light for the interior rooms, in addition to a twenty-foot arched window.

 Tower rooms

-Rising from the plateau of the attic is an octagonal tower.
+Rising from the plateau of the attic was an octagonal tower.
 The tower was divided into three sections, each accessible by a series of stairways leading from the attic to an observation deck above.
 The lowest section was a belfry containing a bell, which was rung for various occasions.
-Between the observation deck and the belfry was a section containing the four clockwork mechanisms.
+Between the observation deck and the belfry was a section containing four clockwork mechanisms.

 Reconstruction

-In 1999, it was announced the temple would be rebuilt with the same exterior look of the original temple.
+In 1999, it was announced that the temple would be rebuilt with the same exterior appearance as the original temple.
 On June 27, 2002, the Nauvoo Illinois Temple was dedicated.
-The limestone used for the original temple was quarried from a site just west of the temple.
+The limestone used for the original temple had been quarried from a site just west of the temple.
 The stone for the new temple was quarried in Russellville, Alabama, a site chosen specifically because the stone best matched the original.

-The reconstructed baptistry follows the original, with the addition of a metal lining to prevent deterioration and a platform where witnesses may sit.
-The floor of the baptistry, the largest of any temple in the church, was replicated in red brick tile.
-A dome and chandelier are featured in the ceiling and art glass window is on the east end.
+The reconstructed baptistery follows the original, with the addition of a metal lining to prevent deterioration and a platform where witnesses may sit.
+The floor of the baptistery, the largest of any temple in the LDS Church, was replicated in red brick tile.
+A dome and chandelier are featured in the ceiling, and an art glass window is at the east end.
 The room has intricate crown moldings.
-The window moldings included framework for six-pointed stars made of red, white, and blue glass to replicate the originals.
+The window moldings include a framework for six-pointed stars made of red, white, and blue glass to replicate the originals.